rauschma/markcheck/doc/manual/reference.md

 * Snippets:
   * Created by code block directive + code block or by a code block on its own.
-  * Can be executed and/or written to disk.
+  * Can be written to disk and/or executed.
 * Config mods:
   * Created by config directives.
   * Change the configuration data (which commands to run for a given language, etc.).
 * Line mods:
   * Created by line mod directives that are not also code block directives.
   * Kinds of line mods:
-    * Global line mod (attribute `each`): Can be activated globally.
+    * Language LineMod (attribute `each`): Can be activated globally.
     * Appliable line mod (attribute `id`): Can be applied by snippets via the attributes `applyInner` and `applyOuter`.

 ## Snippet modes: What can be done with snippets?